Analytic continuation of nucleon electromagnetic form factors in the time-like region: The nucleon model

-\en The chiral angle $F(r)$ is obtained as solution of the Euler-Lagrange equation, a non-linear differential equation of second order, which follows from the functional minimization of the skyrmion mass-energy computed with the Lagrangian density \lsk\ of eq.~(\ref{eq:Ld-sk}) and the representation of the chiral field $U(\vec{r})$ given in eq.~(\ref{eq:U}). \\ Since the function $F(r)$ and hence $b(r)$ and $t(r)$, are known only numerically, the Fourier transforms of eq.~(\ref{eq:FTs}) allow to compute nucleon FFs only in their convergence domain, which corresponds to the SL region, \ie, $Q^2>0$ and $Q>0$.
+\en {Apart from constant normalization factors, $b(r)$ and $t(r)$ coincide with the functions $B_0(r)$ and $B_1(r)$ fo Eqs.~(2.9) and~(2.10) of Ref.~\cite{Holzwarth1}.} The chiral angle $F(r)$ is obtained as solution of the Euler-Lagrange equation, a non-linear differential equation of second order, which follows from the functional minimization of the skyrmion mass-energy computed with the Lagrangian density \lsk\ of Eq.~(\ref{eq:Ld-sk}) and the representation of the chiral field $U(\vec{r})$ given in Eq.~(\ref{eq:U}). \\ Since the function $F(r)$ and hence $b(r)$ and $t(r)$, are known only numerically, the Fourier transforms of Eq.~(\ref{eq:FTs}) allow to compute nucleon FFs only in their convergence domain, which corresponds to the SL region, \ie, $Q^2>0$ and $Q>0$.
 Indeed, negative values of $Q^2$ would imply pure imaginary $\sqrt{Q^2}$, so that the Bessel spherical functions become exponentially divergent as $r\to\infty$. \\ It follows that there is no possibility to perform analytic continuations of the SLFFs in the TL region, if $b(r)$ and $t(r)$ are known only numerically.
-In Sec.~\ref{sec:an-cont} we will develop a procedure to overcome this limitation. \\ The order in the $1/N_c$ expansion of the FF expressions given in eq.~(\ref{eq:FTs}) can be easily inferred by the presence of factors $M$ and $\Lambda$ at numerator or denominator.
-In particular, the isoscalar electric and magnetic FFs, eqs.~(\ref{ff1}) and~(\ref{ff3}) are of order zero, the isovector electric FF, eq.~(\ref{ff2}) is of order one, while the isovector magnetic FF, eq.~(\ref{ff4}), is of order minus one, \ie\ $\mathcal{O}(N_c)$.
-Such a heterogeneity should prevent the possibility to combine these expressions, following eq.~(\ref{eq:SV-pn}), to obtain proton and neutron FFs, as actually has been done in Sec.~\ref{subsec:results}, in order to compare our results with the available data.
+In Sec.~\ref{sec:an-cont} we will develop a procedure to overcome this limitation. \\ The order in the $1/N_c$ expansion of the FF expressions given in Eq.~(\ref{eq:FTs}) can be easily inferred by the presence of factors $M$ and $\Lambda$ at numerator or denominator.
+In particular, the isoscalar electric and magnetic FFs, Eqs.~(\ref{ff1}) and~(\ref{ff3}) are of order zero, the isovector electric FF, Eq.~(\ref{ff2}) is of order one, while the isovector magnetic FF, Eq.~(\ref{ff4}), is of order minus one, \ie\ $\mathcal{O}(N_c)$.
+Such a heterogeneity should prevent the possibility to combine these expressions, following Eq.~(\ref{eq:SV-pn}), to obtain proton and neutron FFs, as actually has been done in Sec.~\ref{subsec:results}, in order to compare our results with the available data.
 The fair agreement, which has been obtained, could be an indication that the non-leading contributions to the nucleon FFs, in the $1/N_c$ expansion, are sub-dominant as if there were additional suppression factors.